dayseanm04/Hospital-Network-Design-Project/troubleshooting/02-Routing/02-Troubleshoot-OSPF-Adjacency-Stuck-in-EXSTART.md

 - I am missing nameif  and security level configuration on firewall Port-Channels

+---

 ## 🛠 Root Cause

 The Port-Channel interfaces on the core firewalls did not have nameif configured.

 On Cisco firewalls, interfaces without a nameif are not fully operational for routing protocols, which prevented OSPF from completing adjacency formation.

+---

+## ✅ Resolution

+Configured **nameif** and security levels on all firewall Port-Channels connected to:

+- Edge Routers
+- Distribution Switches